Skip to main content

 The built environment is ripe for innovation.
 Globally, buildings and the built environment accounted for more than one-third of all global energy-related carbon emissions in 2021.

 At Harvard, heating, cooling, and powering buildings account for 97% of the University’s emissions (scopes 1 and 2).
-In addition to addressing our emissions, Harvard sees climate as inextricably linked to health and equity which is a key reason for our climate goals defined as fossil fuel free.
+In addition to addressing our emissions, Harvard sees climate as inextricably linked to health, which is a key reason for our climate goals defined as fossil fuel-free.
 Since we spend 90% of our time indoors, indoor air quality is crucial for human health and cognition and can play a leading role in reducing the transmission of disease.

 Around 80,000 industrial chemicals are in use in the U.S., only a few of which are federally regulated.
 Building and construction materials often contain chemicals of concern that are linked with significant health risks – which is why Harvard launched the Harvard Healthier Building Academy in 2016.